Yamaha RX-5: Sequencer

 The sequencer section can record up to 100 patterns with time signatures ranging from 01/32 to 99/2 in either Real Time or Step Time record modes with lengths of 1-99 bars.
 Real Time recorded patterns can be quantized to the nearest 1/2 to 1/48 note.
 Patterns can be arranged in up to 20 songs.

 Storage

-The RX5 has a RAM/ROM cartridge slot for storing custom edited sounds and loading in new sounds as well.
-The RX5 was shipped by Yamaha with one additional cartridge of sounds—the "RX5 ROM".
-Three additional Waveform ROM Cartridges were made to suit various genres: WRC-02 "Jazz/Fusion," WRC-03 "Heavy Metal," and WRC-04 "Effects."
+The RX-5 has a RAM/ROM cartridge slot for storing custom edited sounds and loading in new sounds as well.
+The RX-5 was shipped by Yamaha with one additional cartridge of sounds—the "RX5 ROM".
+Three additional Waveform ROM Cartridges were made to suit various genres: WRC-02 (Jazz & Fusion), WRC-03 (Heavy Metal), and WRC-04 (Effects).
 There were also a few third-party cartridges made, containing TR-808 and TR-909 samples, but they are rather rare.
 Various projects to create compatible USB connected cartridges are in progress.

 Additionally, a custom ROM cart utilizing flash memory and a Teensy microcontroller, the RX5USB is available and allows the loading of custom sounds to the RX-5.